pebblecode/pebblecode.github.io/_posts/2016-02-19-frugal-innovation-in-health.md

 ![Clinical Appointments Missed](/img/posts/2016-02-19-frugal-innovation-in-health/results.jpg)

 Maja showed [Floot][16], an app they working on in relation to Asthma.
 The app encourages patients to blow into a peak flow whistle.
-In an example of how not to trust accepted opinion doctors held that kids wouldn't blow into a peak flow whistle but the app shows they will if incentivised in the right way.
+Doctors held that kids wouldn't blow into a peak flow whistle but the app shows they will if incentivised in the right way.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hmqaW4VSSHI?start=662" frameborder="0" allowfullscreen></iframe>